Molecular Biology Laboratory (CIMBL)

 A pioneering service in the Cayman Islands dedicated to providing advanced medical diagnostics to improve patient outcomes.

-The Cayman Islands Molecular Biology Laboratory (CIMBL) utilizes molecular diagnostic testing to aid in the clinical diagnosis of patients and Public Health surveillance.
+The Cayman Islands Molecular Biology Laboratory (CIMBL) utilises molecular diagnostic testing to aid in the clinical diagnosis of patients and Public Health surveillance.

 Clinical Guidelines for Molecular Testing